codetit4n/personal-website/content/portfolio.md

 #### [Code](https://github.com/codeTIT4N/supply-chain-truffle-react) .
 [Video](https://www.youtube.com/watch?v=2e-NGuT1PnY)

-Simulating a Pharmaceutical supply chain use case using a blockchain.
+Simulating a Pharmaceutical Supply Chain use case using blockchain.

 {{< collapse summary="More Details">}}

 - This was an old side project.
-- All medicines go through various stages of the supply chain like supplying of raw materials, manufacturing, distributing and retailing.
+- All medicines go through various stages of the supply chain like supplying of raw materials, manufacturing, distributing and retail.
 - All of the above mentioned stages are stored on the blockchain using transactions.
 - Anyone can track medicines through the various stages using the interface as it is stored on a public ledger(blockchain).
+- Tech Stack
+  - Blockchain: Solidity, Truffle framework, JavaScript.
+  - Frontend: React.Js, JavaScript, Web3.js.

 {{< /collapse >}}